zpdl768/apptech-frontend/README.md

 * **Daily Cap**: Maximum 100 points per day
 * **Real-time Feedback**: Points instantly reflected
 * **Usage**: Tap to collect, spend in store, or accumulate

 ---

+## 🔄 Cloud-Native Migration Plan (Planned)

+While the current MVP leverages Firebase for simplicity and rapid iteration, I plan to migrate to a serverless architecture using:

+* **AWS Lambda** for backend logic
+* **API Gateway** for managing HTTP endpoints
+* **DynamoDB** as a scalable NoSQL

+This transition will allow the system to scale with user growth, improve performance, and reduce backend maintenance overhead.

+---